 ◾ Equipment downtime

-For coal importers, demurrage is not a line item you calculate later.
-It must be prevented upfront.
+For coal importers, demurrage is not a cost calculated after discharge.
+It must be prevented before the vessel arrives.

 Congestion is predictable, not random

 Indian ports do not congest by accident.
-There are patterns.
-Monsoon months slow down discharge due to rain and humidity.
-Certain terminals experience traffic spikes when multiple power companies book cargo at the same time.
+There are visible patterns.
+Monsoon months slow discharge due to rain and humidity.
+Certain terminals experience traffic spikes when multiple power companies schedule cargo within overlapping windows.

 Congestion triggers: